Lou-Flan/bot-dog/README.md

 ### _Or_

 Alternatively, you can run the application with the bash script supplied in the source code.
-This will give you a default user name within the app.
+The script will check that your operating system is OS X, set your volume to 50% and give you a default user name.

 To do so you will need to run the following line of code before running the bash script.